Equality Statement and Objectives

 Through our Equality statement and objectives, Tarporley CE Primary school seeks to ensure that no member of the school community, or any person through their contact with the school, receives less favourable treatment on any grounds which cannot be shown to be justified.
 This covers race, colour, nationality, ethnic or national origin, religion or belief, gender, marital status, responsibility for children or other dependents, disability, sexual orientation, gender reassignment, age, trade union or political activities, socioeconomic background, where the person lives, or, spent convictions.

 Equality and Diversity is more than just meeting legal obligations, or targets.
 It’s about making a difference to the lives of the people we serve, treating all people with dignity and respect, and recognising the value of each individual.This means an ongoing commitment to ensuring that our services meet the varied and individual needs of children and young people in our school.

 We will make sure that our employment practices are fair and promote equality.

 We will actively value the wide variety of lifestyles and cultures, locally and nationally.

 We will prepare children and young people for living in a diverse society with increasing global connections and controversial issues.

 We will ensure that the principles of this statement are reflected in all our policies, practices, procedures and services and are part of everything we do.

-Our school is slightly smaller than average.
-Previously a one-form entry school that has recently undergone an expansion to provide capacity for one and a half-form entry.
-Pupils are currently organised into eight classes.
-Foundation Stage provision is in a Reception class.
+Our school is slightly smaller than the national average.
+Previously a one-form entry school we were identified for expansion to one and a half-form entry.
+Pupils are currently organised into eleven classes.
+Foundation Stage provision is in the Reception classes.
 Extended school provision includes breakfast and after school clubs.